reinhart1010/HAM/README.md

 + [Halfmoon] and Markdown
 + && i++ (can we get more pull requests to add more stuff into this list?)

+## Why does HAM look boring?
+HAM ships the default [Halfmoon] theme by default, which might be considered boring by some.
+But that's the beauty of it, because **HAM supports Halfmoon's CSS variables to play with!**

+We believe that everyone should be able to theme HAM websites according to their brand and preferences, [including us over @reinhart1010 and @1010bots](https://github.com/reinhart1010/dotfiles/blob/main/halfmoon.css).

 ## Features
 ### What HAM is
 - [x] A static-site wiki generator